hashicorp/terraform-website/content/source/docs/cloud/vcs/gitlab-eece.html.md

 These instructions are for using an on-premise installation of GitLab Enterprise Edition (EE) or GitLab Community Edition (CE) for Terraform Cloud's VCS features.
 [GitLab.com has separate instructions,](./gitlab-com.html) as do the [other supported VCS providers.](./index.html)

-Connecting Terraform Cloud to your VCS involves five steps:
+Connecting Terraform Cloud to your VCS involves four steps:

 On your VCS | On Terraform Cloud
 --|--
+&nbsp; | Create a new connection in Terraform Cloud.
+Get redirect URI.
 Register your Terraform Cloud organization as a new app.
+Provide redirect URI.
 Get ID and key. | &nbsp;
-&nbsp; | Tell Terraform Cloud how to reach VCS, and provide ID and key.
-Get callback URL.
+&nbsp;  | Provide Terraform Cloud with application ID and secret.
+Request VCS access.
-Provide callback URL. | &nbsp;
-&nbsp; | Request VCS access.
 Approve access request. | &nbsp;

 The rest of this page explains the on-premise GitLab versions of these steps.